TheFoundryVisionmongers/flix-scripts/shotgun/README.md

 You need python3 and pip3

+### Getting Started

-You can run this command to install the needed dependencies:
+Run this command to install the needed dependencies:
 ```
 pip3 install -r requirements.txt
 ```

-### Getting Started

 You need an instance of Flix server running